-You are not alone if your AirPods Pro keep disconnecting while using your iPhone.
+You are not alone if your AirPods Pro keep disconnecting while using your iPhone or Macbook.
 Many AirPods users have reported their AirPods cannot produce a stable connection with their iPhone, iPad, or Apple Watch.
 No worries, here’s our guide to resolving the issue.

 Our below troubleshooting tips should fix most connectivity-related issues between your iPhone, iPad, or Mac.
 Before we proceed, ensure that your device is running the latest firmware update.
 A new update usually includes fixes for bugs or glitches that prevent your AirPods from connecting to your iPhone, iPad, or Mac.